-I am the Parent Support Adviser at Addington School and I aim to provide extra support for those parents who feel they have concerns.
+We are the Family Support Workers at Addington School and we aim to provide extra support for those parents who feel they have concerns.
 I often work with our specialist teams within school to help support our young people and their families.
 Examples of particular areas I have provided support in are issues surrounding toilet training, behaviour and feeding.
 I am also available to help support parents and carers with accessing information and services, and will update this page on a regular basis with links to useful, (& fun!), events and courses.

 If you feel you need additional support, please contact us by phone on 01189 669073 or email

 Shopping can be a bit of a chore, but when you are also having to take into account the sensory needs of your young person, it can be even more stressful.
 Below is a list of local stores that operate a quiet shopping hour, as well as a useful online tools to find Autism/ Sensory friendly shopping events in your local area, (this could also be useful when on holiday, or visiting relatives!)